 Is Bangkok dangerous because of anti-government demonstrations in December?

 At the moment, I would advise you to travel to Thailand just as you planned to in December and on into January as protests haven’t spread outside Bangkok.
-That means, if you are in places like Hua Hin, Phuket, Chiang Mai, Koh Samui — just about anywhere outside Bangkok — you’re very unlikely to see demonstrations or have any problems at all.
+That means, if you are in places like Hua Hin, Phuket, Chiang Mai, Koh Samui — just about anywhere outside Bangkok — you are unlikely to see demonstrations or have any problems at all.

-If you’re still unsure, keep up to date by reading the American Embassy in Bangkok’s travel advisories.
+If you are still unsure, keep up to date by reading the American Embassy in Bangkok’s travel advisories.
 They are currently advising their citizens to stay away from protest areas and use a high degree of caution while traveling in Bangkok and around Thailand.

 Twenty three other countries have also released travel advisories for Thailand for December, 2013, with all advisories making similar statements.